SpiderOak/flow-ldap/doc/usage.md

 - ldap = ERROR: {'desc': "Can't contact LDAP server"}
 - sync = OFF
 ```
-The first `flow = ERROR` means you haven't configured your Directory Management Account.
+- The first `flow = ERROR` means you haven't configured your Directory Management Account.
-The second `ldap = ERROR` means the current configuration for connecting to your LDAP server is invalid.
+- The second `ldap = ERROR` means the current configuration for connecting to your LDAP server is invalid.
+- `sync = OFF` means the ldap-sync scheduled run is off.

 -------

 Let's configure the LDAP values first, you can see the current configuration with the 'config-list' command:
 ```
-$ semaphor-ldap client config-list
+> semaphor-ldap.exe config-list
 Getting config list...
 == LDAP Config ==
   - admin-user = cn=admin,dc=domain,dc=com      # (1)